Free Internal email CTR Guide

 Microsoft

 In other words, if you are using Outlook add-ins, you need to migrate to the new Outlook.
-End of story, it seems.
+End of story.

-How Will it Affect Your Outlook Plugin Email?
+How Will it Affect Your Outlook Addins and Plugins?

-If you have an Outlook plugin email or Outlook add-ins users you are going to lose access to the additional features and functionalities provided by those add-ins.
+If you or your users rely on Outlook add-ins or plugins, you will lose access to the additional features and functionalities they provide.

 As we have said, Outlook add-ins enhance the email client by offering tools for automation, integration with third-party services, and customization.
 Users who rely on specific add-ins for tasks such as analytics, productivity, or collaboration would experience a reduction in functionality.
 Business workflows that depend on these add-ins for efficiency and productivity might be disrupted, requiring users to find alternative solutions or adapt to the native capabilities of Outlook.